MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Add new auth.middleware.
+* Try to save token in local storage.
-* Change User.id into user_id.
+* Add sync sequelize database.

 # Before to run this server